JanHerca/urantiapedia/output/wikijs/en/article/Merlyn_Cox/The_Geography_of_Faith.md

 ## New Testament Palestine in _The Urantia Book_

 In contrast to the lack of specifics in the New Testament concerning the geography of events in Jesus life, _The Urantia Book_ is rich in such detail.
-For example, Jesus' journey from Beersheba to Dan before the beginning of his public ministry is described as follows: “On this journey northward he stopped at Hebron, Bethlehem (where he saw his birthplace), Jerusalem (he did not visit Bethany), Beeroth, Lebonah, Sychar, Schechem, Samaria, Geba, En-Gannim, Endor, Madon; passing through Magdala and Capernaum he journeyed on north; and passing east of the Waters of Meron, he went by Karahta to Dan, or Caesarea-Philippi.” ([UB 134:7.5](/en/The_Urantia_Book/134#p7_5))
+For example, Jesus' journey from Beersheba to Dan before the beginning of his public ministry is described as follows: “On this journey northward he stopped at Hebron, Bethlehem (where he saw his birthplace), Jerusalem (he did not visit Bethany), Beeroth, Lebonah, Sychar, Schechem, Samaria, Geba, En-Gannim, Endor, Madon; passing through Magdala and Capernaum he journeyed on north; and passing east of the Waters of Meron, he went by Karahta to Dan, or Caesarea-Philippi.” (<a id="a77_627"></a>[UB 134:7.5](/en/The_Urantia_Book/134#p7_5))

-On another occasion Jesus and the disciples, traveling from Caesarea-Philippi to the Phoenician coast, “passed around the marsh country, by way of Luz, to the point of junction with the Magdala-Mount Lebanon trail road, thence to the crossing with the road leading to Sidon, arriving there Friday afternoon.” ([UB 155:4.1](/en/The_Urantia_Book/155#p4_1))
+On another occasion Jesus and the disciples, traveling from Caesarea-Philippi to the Phoenician coast, “passed around the marsh country, by way of Luz, to the point of junction with the Magdala-Mount Lebanon trail road, thence to the crossing with the road leading to Sidon, arriving there Friday afternoon.” (<a id="a79_310"></a>[UB 155:4.1](/en/The_Urantia_Book/155#p4_1))

-During the Perean mission, they “worked in the following cities and towns, and some fifty additional villages: Zaphon, Gadara, Macad, Arbela, Ramath, Edrei, Bosora, Caspin, Mispeh, Gerasa, Ragaba, Succoth, Amathus, Adam, Penuel, Capitolias, Dion, Hatita, Gadda, Philadephia, Jogbehah, Gilead, Beth-Nimrah, Tyrus, Elealah, Livias, Heshbon, Callirrhoe, Beth-Peor, Shittim, Sibmah, Medeba, Beth-Meon, Areopolis, and Aroer.” ([UB 165:0.1](/en/The_Urantia_Book/165#p0_1))
+During the Perean mission, they “worked in the following cities and towns, and some fifty additional villages: Zaphon, Gadara, Macad, Arbela, Ramath, Edrei, Bosora, Caspin, Mispeh, Gerasa, Ragaba, Succoth, Amathus, Adam, Penuel, Capitolias, Dion, Hatita, Gadda, Philadephia, Jogbehah, Gilead, Beth-Nimrah, Tyrus, Elealah, Livias, Heshbon, Callirrhoe, Beth-Peor, Shittim, Sibmah, Medeba, Beth-Meon, Areopolis, and Aroer.” (<a id="a81_422"></a>[UB 165:0.1](/en/The_Urantia_Book/165#p0_1))

 There are references to over one hundred and twenty five towns and villages in these narrations.
-It describes Galilee as “a province of agricultural villages and thriving industrial cities, containing more than two hundred towns of over five thousand population and thirty of over fifteen thousand.” ([UB 124:2.9](/en/The_Urantia_Book/124#p2_9))
+It describes Galilee as “a province of agricultural villages and thriving industrial cities, containing more than two hundred towns of over five thousand population and thirty of over fifteen thousand.” (<a id="a83_301"></a>[UB 124:2.9](/en/The_Urantia_Book/124#p2_9))

 As regards the town of Nazareth, “From time immemorial, many caravan routes from the Orient passed through some part of this region to the few good seaports of the eastern end of the Mediterranean, whence ships carried their cargoes to all the maritime Occident.
-And more than half of this caravan traffic passed through or near the little town of Nazareth in Galilee.” ([UB 121:2.2](/en/The_Urantia_Book/121#p2_2))
+And more than half of this caravan traffic passed through or near the little town of Nazareth in Galilee.” (<a id="a85_371"></a>[UB 121:2.2](/en/The_Urantia_Book/121#p2_2))

 Nazareth was a caravan way station and crossroads of travel.
 Joseph's primary means of supporting his young family was in running a small workshop near the caravan lot.
 Here Jesus as a young lad could listen in on the conversations of conductors and passengers from the all over the known world.